Jennifer Sternick - Violin

 Christina Crivelli - Violin

-Christina Crivelli received her Bachelor of Arts degree in Music Education with a concentration in Violin from Indiana University of Pennsylvania where she studied with violinist Dr. Stanley Chepaitis, former concertmaster of the Arkansas Symphony, and Alejandra Urrutia, Concertmaster of the Concepcion Symphony Orchestra in Chile.
+Christina Crivelli received her Bachelors degree in Music Education with a concentration in Violin from Indiana University of Pennsylvania where she is also working towards her Masters.
+During her time at IUP, she studied with violinist Dr. Stanley Chepaitis, former concertmaster of the Arkansas Symphony, and Alejandra Urrutia, concertmaster of the Concepcion Symphony Orchestra in Chile.
 Christina has performed with the Pittsburgh Philharmonic Orchestra, serving as assistant concertmaster for a season, as well as the Johnstown Symphony and Washington Symphony Orchestras.
-Christina has performed at numerous oversea venues such as the Minoritenkirche and the Wiener Konzerthaus in Vienna, Austria, as well as many concert halls in Germany and Prague.
-She has performed and recorded with several local artists and has performed on stage with country singer LeAnn Rimes.
+Her performances have taken her overseas where she has performed at numerous concert halls in Germany, Austria and Prague.
+She has recorded with several local artists and has performed on stage with country singer LeAnn Rimes.
 She is the founding member of the Three Rivers String Quartet.

-Christina currently serves as a conductor with the Pittsburgh Youth Philharmonic Prelude Strings Ensemble and as a violin coach with the Pittsburgh Youth Philharmonic Orchestra.
-She has taught strings in the Mt.
-Lebanon School District and conducted the Bethel Park Summer Orchestra Camp.
-She maintains an extensive studio of violin and viola students in the South Hills area of Pittsburgh.
+Christina currently serves as the PYPO Overture strings director, as a conductor with the PYPO Prelude Strings Ensemble and a violin coach with the Pittsburgh Youth Philharmonic Orchestra.
+Ms. Crivelli is the Intermediate School strings teacher in the South Fayette School District.
+She maintains an extensive studio of violin and viola students in the South Hills of Pittsburgh and has worked with orchestras in the Beaver Area, East Allegheny, Moon Area, Seneca Valley, Bethel Park and Chartier's Valley School Districts.
 During the summers she coaches at the Pittsburgh Youth Philharmonic strings summer camp.
 She enjoys composing and arranging modern pieces for string quartet and her hobbies include finding old violins and violas in need of repair and bringing them back to life.